-This work was supported by the Agriculture and Food Research Initiative (AFRI) Competitive Grant no. 2020-67021-32855/project accession no. 1024262 from the USDA National Institute of Food and Agriculture, the Graduate Student Summer Fellowship, and the William C. Webster Graduate Fellowship from the Department of Mechanical Engineering at UC Berkeley.
+This work was supported by the Agriculture and Food Research Initiative (AFRI) Competitive Grant no. 2020-67021-32855/project accession no. 1024262 from the USDA National Institute of Food and Agriculture.
 The authors would like to thank Dylan Lee and Ting-Hao Wang for their contributions to the development of the autonomous vehicle, and Brian Bailey along with the members of the UC Davis Plant Simulation Laboratory for their valuable advice on plant modeling and fruit detection.